EPICENTER

 Best measurement

-IMG_6368.MOV (collar stretch): audio arrives 7.5ms after visual — 0.2 frames apart.
+img_6368.mov (collar stretch): audio arrives 7.5ms after visual — 0.2 frames apart.
 Essentially simultaneous.

 Visually Confirmed Event Frames